96boards/website/_product/mezzanine/neonkey/README.md

       tab_align_right: true
 product_specification: "mezzanine"
 product_short_desc: "The Neonkey packs a Cortex-M4 chip, 512 Kbytes flash, 128 Kbytes SRAM, and more"
-product_long_desc: |-
-    96Boards Neonkey is the sensor hub platform for all 96Boards compliant family products. ​The Neonkey packs a Cortex-M4 chip, 512 Kbytes flash, 128 Kbytes SRAM, and more details of SPEC as below.
 product_images:
   - neonkey-front-sd.JPG
   - neonkey-frontangle1-sd.JPG